-Distance: 39-mile loop
+Distance: 41-mile loop

-Elevation gain: 3410 ft
+Elevation gain: 3220 ft

-Shortening the route: as I mentioned, this is a hard route to shorten because you want to ride Eureka Canyon Rd. as an ascent, but once the rough pavement starts you won’t want to turn around.
-The best you can do is ride 6-7 miles up ECR and turn around before the road surface gets bad.
+Shortening the route: as I mentioned, this is a hard route to shorten.
+Eureka Canyon Rd. and Soquel-San Jose Rd. have serious drawbacks as out-and-backs, and neither Soquel Drive nor Highland Way is a good enough ride to justify riding it only.
+The best you can do is ride 6-7 miles up ECR and turn around before the road surface gets seriously bad.

 Adding miles: This is Santa Cruz, so good riding is all around you.
 On Soquel-San Jose Rd. you’re momentarily on our Alma Bridge/Old Santa Cruz Hwy Plus and Mt.
 Charlie routes.
 See the Monterey Bay section of the Regions page for an intro to the other riches nearby.

 Near the end of Highland on our route you intersect with Mt.
 Bache Rd., reputed to be a short (0.9 mi.), steep, and delightful climb dead-ending at Loma Prieta Way/Ave., which I haven’t ridden but looks on Streetview to be little more than a coarsely paved path with great vistas, eventually turning to dirt.

 Several readers have praised Hazel Dell Rd., which can be reached from Corralitos via Browns Valley Rd.
 It’s an easy add-on.
 I found it pleasant.
 It will take you to Mt.
 Madonna Rd., a major climb that comes highly recommended.